Protecting problem gamblers in digital spaces

 At the CNRU we seek to understand human thought and behaviour, taking a perspective that is closely informed by the properties of neural activity in the brain.

 The EEG labs are purpose-built units in the Department of Psychology.
-EEG enables the measuring of electrical brain activity occurring during all kinds of externally and internally triggered cognitive processes such as sensory perception, selective attention, action preparation, executive control processes, learning, working memory, etc. We employ a 64- / 32-channel EEG setup and all recordings are performed in an acoustically and electrically shielded chamber.
+EEG enables the measuring of electrical brain activity occurring during all kinds of externally and internally triggered cognitive processes such as sensory perception, selective attention, action preparation, executive control processes, learning, working memory, etc. We employ 64 active channel EEG setups and all recordings are performed in an acoustically and electrically shielded chamber.

 Groups of neurons firing synchronously create electrical potentials that can be measured by electrodes placed on the scalp.
 When the electrical signals from a given electrode are graphed over a period of time, the resulting representation is called an EEG (electroencephalogram).
 The EEG ultimately provides information about the time course and location of the neural firing, allowing researchers to draw conclusions about the underlying brain activity and its relation to cognitive functions.

-The image below shows EEG traces from commonly used electrodes, all placed on the scalp.
-Although such information is the basis of the conclusions researchers in the lab make about brain function, a fair amount of analysis must be performed before many interesting conclusions can be made.
-Very little can be concluded by simply looking at these traces, as one can usually only see noise not related to brain activity (e.g. eye blinks), or alpha waves when a person becomes very sleepy!
+To reach such conclusions about the recorded data, a fair amount of analysis must be performed.
+Very little can be concluded by simply looking at the EEG traces while these are being recorded, as one can usually only see noise not related to brain activity (e.g. eye blinks), or alpha waves when a person becomes very sleepy!

-In order to record the electrical signals indicating brain activity, participants must wear a cap with embedded electrodes.
-The person above is modeling one such cap, and sometimes participants also wear facial electrodes in order to record eye movements, as such movements affect the readings from the electrodes monitoring brain activity.
-The facial electrodes and the electrodes in the cap must be filled with a conductive gel (a saline solution that easily washes off skin and out of hair) in order to obtain good electrical signals.
+To record the electrical signals indicating brain activity, participants must wear a cap with embedded electrodes.
+The person above (see banner) is modeling one such cap, and sometimes participants also wear facial electrodes to record eye movements, as such movements affect the readings from the electrodes monitoring brain activity.
+The facial electrodes and the electrodes in the cap must be filled with a conductive gel (a saline solution that easily washes off skin and out of hair) to obtain good electrical signals.

 Are you interested in participating in an EEG study?
 The following description will give you an idea of a typical EEG study in our lab.
 Please, read this information before participating in a study.